libsdl-org/sdlwiki/SDL2_mixer/Mix_HaltChannel.md

 ## Return Value

-Returns 0 on success, or -1 on error.
+Returns zero, regardless of whether on success or not.

 ## Remarks